Zainothy/HSRQuartz/11. Quartz/01. Unit Guides/Harmony/Robin.md

 - **2-piece Musketeer of Wild Wheat**
    ↑ Each of the 3 above provide a 12% ATK increase to Robin.

 - **2-piece / 4-piece Champion of Streetwise Boxing** Increases Robin's personal damage and, at 4-Pc set effect, her ATK after using her basic attack or getting hit.
-Technically BiS for Robin's personal damage but is RNG.
+Technically BiS for Robin's personal damage but requires getting hit, which you can't guarantee.

 - **2-piece Pioneer Diver of Dead Waters** Good for her personal damage but doesn't increase her attack buff, bringing less team damage increase.